Sekai02/redcloud-files/docker/README.md

 ```
 download requirements.txt
+download config.json downloads/backup/config.json
 ```

-The file will be saved to `./downloads/requirements.txt` on your host machine.
+The first command saves to `./downloads/requirements.txt`.
+The second command saves to `./downloads/backup/config.json` on your host machine.
+When specifying an output path, the downloads/ prefix is mandatory.

 ### Cross-Platform Examples